StamatisChr/tfe-fdo-podman-external-services/README.md

 ## What is this guide about?

-This guide is to have Terraform Enterprise running with Podman.
+This guide is to have Terraform Enterprise running with Podman on external mode.

 ## Prerequisites